 - An internship is a required part of your dissertation or thesis.
 The employment needs to be an integral research component of your dissertation or thesis project.
 It can't merely be related to your topic.

 - Employment is required to earn credits for a specific class.
 One credit must be completed for each semester of approved CPT.
 Full-time, credit-based CPT is rarely approved for the fall and spring terms, as F-1 students must pursue a full course of study while on CPT.
 To qualify, the CPT experience must be considered equal to full-time enrollment.

 - You're participating in an established co-op program.
 A leave of absence is not required for your semester of co-op CPT, but you must provide a co-op acceptance agreement signed by your college or school's co-op office.

 Can I get CPT now to fulfill a past course requirement?

-Courses that require employment to earn credit should be taken at the same time as the employment or in the semester immediately after it.
+Courses that require employment to earn credit must be taken at the same time as the employment or in the semester immediately after it.
 You may not enroll in the course before your employment.

 Can I get CPT for work related to my graduate thesis topic?

 To fulfill a dissertation or graduate thesis requirement, the CPT must be a required research component of your topic.